-A sprawling metropolis boasting a unique mix of tradition and cutting-edge technology, you need to put Seoul at the top of your travel hit list stat.
+A sprawling metropolis boasting a unique mix of tradition and cutting-edge technology, you need to send Seoul straight to the top of your travel hit list.

 There’s plenty to pack into your itinerary when visiting this 24-hour city, from bulgogi and soju to an electric clubbing scene and ‘Gram-worthy hotel stays—so take make it easier for you, we've done the hard yards and picked our favourites.

 Here are the best things to do in Seoul.

 An electric neon-soaked neighbourhood dotted with karaoke and K-pop bars, the vibes here are seriously cool.
 It’s a popular hangout for uni students with a strong urban arts and indie music scene.
 You could step into any of the bars here and have a seriously good time, but if you’re into planning ahead, check out Gopchang Jeongol for its 70s-inspired decor where they exclusively play Korean music.
 Another must-do is luxury karaoke bar, Su Noraebang where you can step into any of their themed rooms and sing your heart out.

 The controversy around North Korea has risen, and so too has the curiosity of tourists around the secretive country.
 While in Seoul, you can take a half-day tour to visit the border at the Demilitarized Zone.
 Head to the Dora Observatory where you can see across the border to North Korea’s fake town, Kijong-dong, built in the 1950s to lure South Koreans to defect and move across the border to North Korea.
 The experience is totally surreal—and serious business.
 Booking in advance is essential and be sure to follow your guide's instructions.

 Step Back In Time At Bukchon Hanok Village